Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

 \subsection{Conservation Laws and Equations as Constraints}

 Beyond symmetries, astrophysical systems obey conservation laws and differential equations that provide additional structure for neural network training.
-Solutions satisfying the underlying equations generalize better—they can extrapolate to future times, different regions, or conditions not in the training data.
-While purely data-driven models might memorize specific examples, physics-informed models learn the underlying dynamics governing the system everywhere.
+Solutions satisfying the underlying equations generalize better; they can extrapolate to conditions not in the training data.
+Although purely data-driven models might memorize specific examples, physics-informed models learn the underlying dynamics governing the system everywhere.

-Neural networks are differentiable by design—this is how we train them through gradient descent.
+Neural networks are differentiable by design---this is how we train them through gradient descent.
 This same property makes them naturally suited for incorporating differential equations as constraints.
-Since ordinary differential equations (ODEs) and partial differential equations (PDEs) are ubiquitous in physics—from orbital mechanics to fluid dynamics—we can leverage the network's differentiability to ensure solutions respect these equations.
+Because ordinary differential equations (ODEs) and partial differential equations are ubiquitous in physics---from orbital mechanics to fluid dynamics---we can leverage the network's differentiability to ensure solutions respect these equations.
 Modern frameworks compute these derivatives automatically and exactly, making it straightforward to incorporate equations of arbitrary complexity.

-The key idea is to train networks not just on data but also on the governing physics.
+The key idea is to also train networks on the governing physics.
 In standard supervised learning, we minimize a loss function that measures prediction error.
-Physics-informed approaches expand this by adding terms that penalize violations of physical laws:
+Physics-informed approaches expand this by adding terms that penalize violations of physical laws,

-The bottom panel of \textbf{Figure~\ref{fig6}} illustrates this architecture: a neural network $f_\theta$ processes input coordinates $\mathbf{x}$ to produce both function values $f(\mathbf{x})$ and derivatives $\frac{\partial f}{\partial \mathbf{x}}$ through automatic differentiation.
-The data loss $\mathcal{L}_\text{data}$ measures agreement between predicted and observed values, while the physics loss $\mathcal{L}_\text{physics}$ penalizes violations of governing equations.
-This dual constraint enables networks to learn solutions that simultaneously fit observations and respect physical laws.
+In this architecture, a neural network $f_\theta$ processes input coordinates $\mathbf{x}$ to produce both function values $f(\mathbf{x})$ and derivatives $\partial f/\partial \mathbf{x}$ through automatic differentiation.
+The data loss $\mathcal{L}_\text{data}$ measures agreement between predicted and observed values, whereas the physics loss $\mathcal{L}_\text{physics}$ penalizes violations of governing equations.
+This dual constraint enables networks to learn solutions that simultaneously fit observations and respect physical laws (see \textbf{Supplemental Text, Section C}).